 Workplace/ Onsite visits (Trainees)

-- i. record scheduled workplace visits in outlook - ii. report visits to employers and trainees the onsite report in PowerPro
+- i. record scheduled workplace visits in outlook - ii. report visits to employers and trainees the onsite report in PowerPro - iii.
+If opening a new UoC use the relevant document and record in PowerPro

 Work placement visits (Compulsory)